- Home

 Shellfish Harvesting

 The Shellfish Resources program works to ensure the safe harvest of shellfish for all residents of Island County and visitors to Island County.
-Staff coordinates beach posting and media notification if necessary for Marine Biotoxin (Paralytic Shellfish Poison – PSP) or pollution closures with the Washington State Department of Health, Office of Shellfish and Water Protection.
-Staff also coordinates shellfish sampling volunteers with Washington State Department of Health.
+Staff coordinate beach posting and media notification if necessary for Marine Biotoxin (Paralytic Shellfish Poison – PSP) or pollution closures with the Washington State Department of Health, Office of Shellfish and Water Protection.
+Staff also coordinate shellfish sampling volunteers with the Washington State Department of Health.
 Staff responds to a variety of public inquiries regarding shellfish harvesting and the current status of all shellfish harvesting sites in the county.
 Staff will also respond and investigate any report of illness associated with eating shellfish.

 The mission of the Shellfish Protection Program is to improve the health of people in Island County by ensuring shellfish are safe to eat and beaches are safe for swimming.
 The recreational beaches of Island County offer a wealth of shellfish for you and your family to gather and enjoy.
 Clams and mussels may be found at many of these beaches and may be collected and consumed safely throughout the year.
 Some of these beaches, however, may have seasonal restrictions or be closed to prevent over-harvesting.
 All of them may be subject to health restrictions at any time of the year.